5.0 first year courses:

 d) have maintained a cumulative average of 65%.

 Students who fail to meet these progression requirements may be eligible to apply to a BMOS Specialization or to another program.

-To graduate from a BMOS HONORS DOUBLE MAJOR, students must achieve a minimum cumulative modular average of 70% with a minimum grade of 60% in each course of each module, obtain a passing grade in each elective course, and maintain a minimum overall average of 65% on the 20.0 courses counted towards the BMOS HONORS DOUBLE MAJOR DEGREE.
+To graduate from a BMOS HONOURS DOUBLE MAJOR, students must achieve a minimum cumulative modular average of 70% with a minimum grade of 60% in each course of each module, obtain a passing grade in each elective course, and maintain a minimum overall average of 65% on the 20.0 courses counted towards the BMOS HONOURS DOUBLE MAJOR DEGREE.

 All students require 2.0 designated essay courses (E, F or G, at least 1.0 of which must be a senior course numbered 2000-4999) and 1.0 course from each of the Categories A, B and C.